hydrobyte/TestJSON/README.md

 ## Conclusions
 1. All `Speed Run` tests with `Delphi` version are twice as fast as with `C++Builder`.

+2. `JsonDataObjects` is the fastest library tested until now, closely followed `Neslib.Json`, `Grijjy.Bson` and `mORMot2` (technical draw).
+But `JsonDataObjects` is leaking memory in all tests.

+3. The `Validation` tests can demonstrate that even the most modern libraries can have occasional small violations against the standard.
+Total clear for `McJSON`, `JsonDataObjects` and `VSoft.YAML`.

+4. The `Open File` tests using a file slightly larger than most common JSON uses demonstrate significant variation in terms of loading time and allocation factor.

+5. Considering JSON files with a larger amount of data, there are significant differences in terms of memory consumption and loading time.
+The positive highlight is `JsonDoc`.

-2. For JSON structures with less than 5000 objects, the choice of libraries can be screened not only based on performance.
+6. For JSON structures with less than 5000 objects, the choice of libraries can be screened not only based on performance.
 Standard/Compiler compatibility and ease of use should have priority in terms of choice criterion.

-3. Considering JSON files with a larger amount of data, there are significant differences in terms of memory consumption and loading time.
-The positive highlight is `JsonDoc`.

-4. `JsonDataObjects` is the fastest library tested until now, closely followed `Neslib.Json`, `Grijjy.Bson` and `mORMot2` (technical draw).
-But `JsonDataObjects` is leaking memory in all tests.
+7. For older versions of `Delphi` and `C++Builder`, the `McJSON` library can be a good choice in terms of compatibility, ease of use and good performance.

+8. This project demonstrates some of the facilities and obstacles encountered by C++Builder developers in using libraries developed for Delphi.

+9. `EasyJson` uses `System.JSON` internally, so it is expected to see similar results.

-5. `LkJson` has great performance and the lowest memory consumption among all tested libraries in `Speed` tests.
+10. `LkJson` has great performance and the lowest memory consumption among all tested libraries in `Speed` tests.
 Maybe something related to the `key:value` using small strings.
 This has a different benchmark in `Open File` tests.
 Some changes are needed to use it with Delphi and C++Builder 10.2 in order to save and load UTF-8 encoded files.
 For some, an obstacle can be that their interfaces are more verbose for C++ usage.
 For example:
 ````cpp
 JsonP = dynamic_cast<TlkJSONObject*>(TlkJSON::ParseText(TlkJSON::GenerateText(Json)))
 ````
-6. The `Validation` tests can demonstrate that even the most modern libraries can have occasional small violations against the standard.
-Total clear for `McJSON` and `JsonDataObjects`.

-7. The `Open File` tests using a file slightly larger than most common JSON uses demonstrate significant variation in terms of loading time and allocation factor.

-8. For older versions of `Delphi` and `C++Builder`, the `McJSON` library can be a good choice in terms of compatibility, ease of use and good performance.

-9. This project demonstrates some of the facilities and obstacles encountered by C++Builder developers in using libraries developed for Delphi.

-10. `EasyJson` uses `System.JSON` internally, so it is expected to see similar results.

 ## Know issues
 - `TgoBsonDocument.LoadFromJsonFile()` failed.